Aaroh

-The band achieved fame with their exuberant live performances backed up with thought provoking lyrics, and also, their performance in the Pakistani rock scene in 2002, most notably at the Pepsi Battles of the bands, helped them leave a trail for themselves.
+The band achieved fame in 2002 when they won the national Pepsi Battle of the Bands competition.
 Soon, after the success of the battle of the bands, Hussain was replaced by drummer Jason Anthony and then the band went on releasing their critically acclaim debut album, Sawaal, in September 2003.
 Singles from the album like Sawaal, Na Kaho, Jalan and Jeeyay were a success and topped several local music charts.
-In 2004, band members, Ahmed and Chishty went into a dispute that who owns the rights for the band's name.
+In 2004, band members Ahmed and Chishty went into a dispute that who owns the rights for the band's name.
 This saw Chishty and Kamran Khan leaving as the band officially announced their split up.
 The band then recruited Haider Hashmi on lead guitars as a replacement for Chishty.
 Aaroh, with their new lead guitarist, then went on releasing their second studio album Raag Neela in 2006, receiving critical acclaim.
 Singles such as "Raag Neela", "Pyaar Ka Jaal" and "Janay Kyun" did well at the local music charts.